-PAXI LINEAR DC OUTPUT CARD (PAXCDL)
+PAXI ANALOG OUTPUT CARD (PAXCDL)

-Either a 0(4)-20 mA or 0-10 V retransmitted linear DC output is available from the analog output option card.
+Either a 0(4)-20 mA or 0-10 V retransmitted linear DC output is available from the analog output plug-in card.
 The programmable output low and high scaling can be based on various display values.
 Reverse slope output is possible by reversing the scaling point positions.